trimstray/test-your-sysadmin-skills/README.md

 It looks that at one point or another are overwriting the default `PATH` environment variable.
 The type of errors you have, indicates that `PATH` does not contain e.g. **/bin**, where the commands (including bash) reside.

-One way to begin debugging your bash script would be to start a subshell with the `-x` option:
+One way to begin debugging your bash script or command would be to start a subshell with the `-x` option:

 ```bash
 bash --login -x